maurobonfietti/hangman/README.md

-# Hangman Game
+# The Hangman Game

-Web app developed in angular.
+This mini game was developed using angular.

 Online Demo: http://bit.ly/2jViOAO